 A letter from our founder and executive director:

 Our program’s summer employment opportunities were created around one simple idea: learn and earn.
-The “Learn and Earn” campaign is the surest and most sustainable way to economic and workforce development.
-We employ our students to learn as pre-apprentices in skilled trades that will direct them to technical or trade positions or better higher education paths.
+We employ our students to learn as pre-apprentices in residential construction and help them obtain a career certification.
 Combined with intense financial literacy seminars and life skills curriculum, we believe each student that comes to us will learn to work their way out of poverty.
+The best part?
+The students learn the construction skills by working on special community and residential renovation projects, significantly contributing to community revitalization efforts in the Cleveland Metropolitan area.

-It is now my duty to ensure that the children in this program learn to be respectful, responsible, and take ownership of their homes and lives.
+In leading this organization, it is now my duty to ensure that the children in this program learn to be respectful and responsible, and take ownership of their homes and lives.
 It is my dream to see this program instill a sense of possibility and achievement in our students, and we pledge to continue to support them in becoming productive and engaged residents.

 These children truly are the future of Cleveland and have both the potential and power to transform the inner city.
 On behalf of all our Kids, thank you for believing in the power and promise of Cleveland youth.